 why choose Dayton Children’s sports medicine?

 - We treat more youth and teen orthopaedics than anybody else in the Dayton area.

 - Young athletes’ bones have growth plates and must be treated carefully to prevent long-term damage.

-- During growth spurts, young athletes are susceptible to unique injuries and conditions that our team is trained to handle.
+- During growth spurts, young athletes are more likely to have unique injuries and conditions that our team is trained to handle.